codersguild/System-Design/Blockchain Architecture/README.md

 - There are a few standards that one must be aware of, ERC-721 and ERC-1155 token standards are absolutely necessary.
 - Learn about the Byzantine Generals Problem and how it was solved.
 Learn about consensus problem and ask `Is Blockchain necessary?` when you encounter a similar problem?
 - Proof of Work is absolutely necessary, Proof-of-stake nom nom.
-- YOU ARE NOT EXPECTED TO HAVE HODLED CRYPTO OR BE A MILLIONAIRE, but if are into it you have my deepest appreciations.
-(Has technology made you money other than it being in the form of salary?
-Done for me and many others!).
-This gives a bigger reason to know the underlying technology and taking rational useful decisions.

 ## What is Blockchain ?